UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 # 2.3 Mixtures Analysis

-This training module was developed by Dr. Cynthia Rider, with contributions from Lauren Koval and Dr. Julia E. Rager.
+This training module was developed by Dr. Cynthia Rider, with contributions from Lauren E. Koval and Dr. Julia E. Rager.

 Fall 2021